garmavcodes/Python_Programs/README/string_methods.md

-# Python String Methods – Demo and Explanation\n
+# Python String Methods – Demo and Explanation

 This script demonstrates various Python string methods with a sample string.

 a = "!!!!heLLo My n!!ame is SHarika!!!!!!"  # The sample string

-print(a.upper())           # Converts all letters to uppercase print(a.lower())           # Converts all letters to lowercase print(a.rstrip("!"))       # Removes trailing '!' characters
+print(a.upper())           # Converts all letters to uppercase

+print(a.lower())           # Converts all letters to lowercase print(a.rstrip("!"))       # Removes trailing '!' characters
 print(a.lstrip("!"))       # Removes leading '!' characters